soul-io/Walk_Or_Talk/README.md

 # Walk_Or_Talk

 This project is a small swipe-based demo that includes a couple of Progressive Web App (PWA) basics.
+It now features softer styling using the Poppins font.

 ## Opening the app